I've always expressed an interest in amateur journalism and article writing. I write about politics and culture.

 Capital punishment is a government-sanctioned action whereby a criminal is put to death by the state as a punishment for their crime(s).
-The sentence behind capital punishment is known as the death sentence and the action of carrying out the punishment is known as execution.
-A crime that results in this sentence is referred to as a capital crime or a capital offence and encompasses crimes such as, genocide, espionage, murder and treason.
+The sentence behind capital punishment is known as the death sentence, and the action of carrying out the punishment is known as execution.
+A crime that results in this sentence is referred to as a capital crime or a capital offence and encompasses crimes such as genocide, espionage, murder and treason.
 The term capital is derived from the Latin word capitalis and refers to execution by beheading.

-56 countries retain the death sentence and, therefore, capital punishment.
+Fifty-six countries retain the death sentence and, therefore, capital punishment.
 However, capital punishment remains a controversy and can have differing opinions within political and cultural groups.

-Positive 1: The Ultimate Crime Deterrent
+Positive 1: It's the Ultimate Crime Deterrent

 When committing a crime, the criminal will be conscious of the consequences they may face if they are caught and brought to justice.
 Unfortunately, these consequences aren't enough to deter people from committing crimes, as many are still committed each and every day.